The strong K\"unneth theorem for topological periodic cyclic homology: A filtration argument (Proof of Theorem )

 is a weak equivalence. \end{thm}

 This implies Theorem~\ref{main:Kunneth} and its analogue for $G=C_{p}$ as follows.
-First, although the map in Theorem~\ref{main:Kunneth} implicitly uses the lax symmetric monoidal structure on $T_{G}$ constructed in Section~\ref{sec:lax}, we show in Section~\ref{sec:compare} that the monoidal structure on the model $T^{M}$ induces the same map in the stable category.
+Let $\aX'$ and $\aY'$ be pointwise cofibrant $Hk$-spectral categories modeling smooth and proper $k$-linear dg categories $\aX$ and $\aY$, and take $X$ and $Y$ in the statement of Theorem~\ref{thm:main} to be $N^{\cy}(\aX')$ and $N^{\cy}(\aY')$, using any object of $\aX$ and $\aY$ to obtain the structure maps $N^{\cy}(Hk)\to N^{\cy}(\aX')$ and $N^{\cy}(Hk)\to N^{\cy}(\aY')$.
+Although the map in Theorem~\ref{main:Kunneth} implicitly uses the lax symmetric monoidal structure on $T_{G}$ constructed in Section~\ref{sec:lax}, we show in Section~\ref{sec:compare} that the monoidal structure on the model $T^{M}$ induces the same map in the stable category.
 Since $THH_{*}(k)\iso k[t]$ (with $t$ in degree $2$) is a Noetherian ring, it follows from Theorem~\ref{main:THHfg}, which is proved independently in Section~\ref{sec:spthhfg}, that the $THH_{*}$ of a smooth and proper $k$-linear dg category is finitely generated over $THH_{*}(k)$.
-To\"en-Vaqui\'e~\cite[2.6]{ToenVaquie} show that any smooth and proper $k$-linear dg category $\aX$ is Morita equivalent to a smooth and proper dg $k$-algebra.
-The assumption that $B$ and $C$ are cofibrant implies both that $N^{\cy}B$ and $N^{\cy}C$ represent $THH(B)$ and $THH(C)$ and that $B\sma_{Hk}C$ represents the derived smash product, which corresponds to the tensor product over $k$ of equivalent dg $k$-algebras.
-Putting this all together reduces Theorem~\ref{main:Kunneth} to the statement of Theorem~\ref{thm:main}.
+The K\"unneth theorem for $THH$,